 Alessandro Bucci – Board member

-Alessandro teaches Contemporary Art and Design History at Edinburgh College of Art and has been active in curating exhibitions and educational programmes in Italy, Sweden, and the UK.
-He graduated in English and Russian at the University of Bari (Italy) and then successfully completed an MA in English and Russian at the University of Bari and a second MA in Fashion History & Theory at the University of Stockholm (Sweden).
-His research has been published in various specialised journals, and he is currently working on his first book.
-He is also co-founder and editor of C-41 magazine of photography.
+He has been active in curating exhibitions and educational programmes in Italy, Sweden, and the UK.
+He graduated in English and Russian at the University of Bari (Italy) and then successfully completed an MA in English and Russian at the University of Bari and a second MA in Fashion Theory at the University of Stockholm (Sweden).
+He currently works in Engagement at the Imperial War Musuem North.

 Mike Corfield – Board member